Storm Bella leaves thousands without power across France

 Thousands of people were left without power on Monday after winter storm Bella wreaked havoc across France.

 Some 18,000 households in central France were affected as of Monday morning, said operator Enedis.
-More than 1,500 workers have been deployed to repair the damage, added the operator.
+More than 1,500 workers have been deployed to repair the damage, it said.

 On Sunday, roughly 34,000 households in central and eastern France were without electricity.
 From northern France to the Atlantic coast, many trees were uprooted and roofs damaged as the storm moved through, said broadcaster BFMTV.
 Firefighters were called out multiple times.